-Taking its place at the top of the food-chain as one of the toughest early-game encounters in Monster Hunter World, Anjanath are the Ancient Forest’s apex predator.
+With the influx of new players on PC, one of the toughest early-game encounters in Monster Hunter World is waiting to claim a fresh set of victims: Anjanath, one of the Ancient Forest’s strongest predators.
 Capable of tearing through Hunters with its powerful bite or scorching them with its fiery spit, killing Anjanath can be hard without the right preparation and strategy.
 Here’s the best method for how to complete the Anjanath assignment.

 Anjanath are a large Brute Wyvern species of monster that aggressive pursues anything unfortunate enough to meet its path.
 For more details on every monster in Monster Hunter World, check out our full list.